Learning, Play, and Your 1- to 3-Month-Old

-In the first month or two of life, newborns depend on others to initiate interaction.
-But by the end of the third month your baby will engage you with facial expressions and vocalizations.
+In the first month or two of life, newborns depend on others to lead interaction.
+But by the end of the third month, your baby will engage you with facial expressions and vocalizations.
 You'll begin to see your baby's personality emerge!

-Your baby will carefully watch your facial expressions and listen to your voice, responding to you with coos and gurgles.
-At around 2 months, your baby will respond to your smile with a smile.
-Between 3 and 4 months, most infants can squeal with delight and laugh out loud.
+Your baby will carefully watch your facial expressions and listen to your voice, responding to you with sounds and gurgles.
+At around 2 months, babies seem happy to see caregivers and smile when they talk or smile at them.

-Babies will start to open and shut their fists, opening up new possibilities.
-They can hold a rattle placed in their hands.
-They'll soon discover that they're the one that made the rattle make noise!
+Babies also start to open and shut their fists.
+This means they may be able to hold a rattle placed in their hands.
+They'll soon discover that they're the ones that make the rattle make noise!

 Respond to coos and gurgling with sounds of your own.
-Encourage your baby to keep using his or her voice.
+Encourage your baby to keep “talking.”
 In this way, your little one learns about language and back-and-forth conversation.

 Provide colorful toys of different textures, shapes, and sizes for your baby to hold and explore.
 This is a good age to introduce an infant gym with interesting objects that dangle for your baby to swat at.
-Or hold a toy just out of reach for your baby to reach for, swat, and grab hold of.
+Or hold a toy just out of reach for your baby to reach for, swat, and try to grab hold of.
 But don't string up toys on cribs or other baby equipment — your baby could get tangled in them.

 Watch for signs — fussing, squirming, or crying — that your little one might be ready for a break.